 Different legal frameworks and approaches to recording unemployment and job vacancies limit the comparability of the presented data.
 For instance, if compared to unemployment data collected by the EU for the respective regions, data provided by German and Austrian labour market authorities tend to slightly exceed harmonized EU figures while data provided by the Swiss labour market authority tend to be somewhat lower than the corresponding EU data.
-Numbers pertaining to job vacancies are provided by the respective national labour market authorities and therefore only include open positions these authorities have been notified of by employers on a voluntary basis.
+Numbers pertaining to job vacancies are provided by the respective national labour market authorities and mostly are based on vacancies which these authorities have been notified of by employers on a voluntary basis.
 Thus, only part of the „real“ job vacancies are reported to the labour market authorities.
-All other vacancies are not included in the data.
 However, the figures presented here still reflect general trends in the job market and provide information on the current demand for labour in the region.

 You can find more information on the different approaches to recording unemployment and vacancies in the methodology section.